 Whether you’re new to driving a truck or new to driving altogether, you should be trying to form positive habits early on.
 These new truck driver tips cover the basics, but they still get overlooked at times by experienced drivers who become overconfident.
 To ensure that every drive goes as safely and smoothly as possible, it’s essential that you:

+- Always Wear Your Seatbelt.
 This may seem like a no-brainer, but far too many truck drivers neglect to wear their seatbelts.
 The size of a truck, when compared to smaller vehicles, makes people feel invincible.
-The reality is, over 40 percent of crash-related deaths happen every year due to people not wearing their seatbelts.
+The reality is over 40 percent of crash-related deaths happen every year due to people not wearing their seatbelts.
 Get in the habit of always putting your seatbelt on, even if it’s only for a short drive you’ve done a thousand times.

-There’s a reason why it’s illegal to drive under the influence.
+- Take No Drugs or Alcohol.
+There’s a reason why it’s illegal.
 Both drugs and alcohol impair your judgment and affect your physical abilities.
 Many may assume drugs, in this case, to be exclusively referring to illegal and/or recreational drugs.
 However, even drugs that are prescribed to you by a doctor can be dangerous, depending on their side effects.

-That’s why it’s necessary to ask your doctor about whether or not it’s safe for you to be driving while using your medication.
-Neglecting to do so could cost you your job, or worse — your life.
+That’s why it’s necessary to ask your doctor whether or not it’s safe for you to drive while using your medication.
+Neglecting to do so could cost you your job or, worse — your life.

 Defensive Driving Tips for Truck Drivers

-Defensive driving techniques help protect you and your vehicle from bad weather conditions and others on the road that may be driving recklessly.
+Defensive techniques and truck driver safety tips help protect you and your vehicle from bad weather conditions and others on the road that may be driving recklessly.
 It’s recommended that you incorporate these tips into your driving habits early on.

 Watch Your Speed